SlavkoKrucaj/TemplateProject/README.md

 There are two templates that contain most of the boilerplate code for creating two types of screens. `Basic` for plain custom views with custom design. `Infinite List` for displaying content inside of a collection view.
 They both follow `VIPER` architecture pattern.

+## TODO

+  - we should mock the session for the test
+  - add tests for api
+  - add tests for rx things

+  - add tests for the other things

+  - fix both templates
+  - add analytics

+  - integrate with fastlane match